Federal government of the United States: Cabinet, executive departments, and agencies

 Article II, Section 2 of the Constitution sets forth the creation of a presidential Cabinet.
 The role of the Cabinet is to advise the president and carry out the programs and laws of the federal government.
 The Cabinet is composed of the vice president and the leaders of 15 executive departments.
 Those executive departments are the Departments of State, Treasury, Defense, Justice, Interior, Agriculture, Commerce, Labor, Health and Human Services, Housing and Urban Development, Transportation, Energy, Education, Veterans Affairs, and Homeland Security.

 Additionally, there are seven other members of the Cabinet who are appointed by the president.
 These are the White House Chief of Staff, Administrator of the Environmental Protection Agency, Director of the Office of Management & Budget, United States Trade Representative, U.S. Ambassador to the United Nations, Chairman of the Council of Economic Advisers, and Administrator of the Small Business Administration.

 The heads of the 15 departments are chosen by the president and approved with the "advice and consent" of the U.S. Senate.
 Once confirmed, these "Cabinet secretaries" serve at the pleasure of the president.

 In addition to the executive departments, a number of staff organizations are grouped into the Executive Office of the President (EOP), which was created in 1939 by President Franklin D. Roosevelt.
 The EOP is overseen by the White House Chief of Staff.
 The EOP includes the White House staff, the National Security Council, the Office of Management and Budget, the Council of Economic Advisers, the Council on Environmental Quality, the Office of the U.S. Trade Representative, the Office of National Drug Control Policy, and the Office of Science and Technology Policy.

 Outside of the EOP and the executive departments are a number of independent agencies.
 These include the United States Postal Service (USPS), NASA, the Central Intelligence Agency (CIA), the Environmental Protection Agency (EPA), and the United States Agency for International Development (USAID).
-In addition, there are government-owned corporations such as the Federal Deposit Insurance Corporation and the National Railroad Passenger Corporation.
+In addition, there are government-owned corporations, including the Federal Deposit Insurance Corporation and the National Railroad Passenger Corporation.